Cost of Shipping a Car Overseas

 Transport Methods

-The other method is called “roll on, roll off” or “RORO” for short.
+The other method is called “roll on, roll-off” or “RORO” for short.
 In this case, the car is driven onto the transport boat and secured in the cargo deck using special equipment, straps, and tie-downs.
 Once the boat arrives, the car is driven off.
 RORO is a bit more straightforward since it doesn’t require the loading and unloading of containers.

 Taxes

-International Car Shipping Costs Explained
+International Vehicle Delivery Costs Explained

 Overland shipping rates are also based on distance, so the longer the trip to the port, the more it will likely cost.

-Want to save money on the cost of shipping a car overseas?
+Want to save money on the cost of sending a car overseas?
 Call us today at the number at the top of the page to learn about our services, or if you’d like a FREE price quote!
 Our staff are happy to answer your questions and explain any aspects of overseas shipping!